lanye74/lumberjack/README.md

 - pop up for reload on new app version
 	- maybe cookie to store if the reload was clicked?
 	- and then popup for "click here to see what's changed"?
+	- in the future if i need closable modals, make sure to use shallow routing - push history so the native back button will close it
 - perhaps: confetti on log submission?

 ### 2.7.0